sandrineanne02/CS3_1stQtrPortfolio/public/reflections.md

 # Be12 GABORNI, Sandrine Anne V.'s Reflection
 ## List and describe at least 5 topics that we discussed in class that you know very well.
-Each description should be at least 1 paragraph with twoto five sentences.
+Each description should be at least 1 paragraph with two to five sentences.

 1. JavaScript Overview and Syntax - The basic concepts and background information of what JavaScript is was shown here.
 Simple code format was also discussed in this section.